 - Select which (if any) sequences users should be added to.

-- Select which (if any) campaigns the contact should be added to.
+- Select which (if any) automation maps the contact should be added to.

 - Would you like to keep users logged in to your site longer than normal?
 Select yes if you would like to extend the amount of time contacts can stay logged in to your site.